X01XX/UES-Forth/README.md

 Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in more than one region.
 After corners are established and tested, some data accumulated in the process can be deleted.

-The corners are the most data-efficent way to describe the regions, based on my exerience.
+The corners are the most data-efficent way to describe the regions, based on my experience.
 There may be an opportunity for a mathematical proof here, but I don't have that talent.

 Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.